gsjurseth/snitsig-pingvin/README.md

 # snitsig-pingvin
 Parent repo for all submodules: org, mongodb, microservices, graphql, apigee, and org

+The vast majority of these repos contain an associated `cloudbuild.yaml`.
+What I've done is to create triggers for each of these (and in the case of masterdata for both `main` and `develop` branches) so that we can show a complete CI/CD enabled SDLC.

 ## mongodb
 There is a repo to spin up a mongodb instance that the shopping services rely on for their data persistence.
 This is really the first one that should be configured